Injuries to the rotator cuff are pretty common, as the shoulder is supported by a relatively small muscle group and one that we use a lot.

 What Causes Acute Rotator Cuff Tear?

-An acute rotator cuff tear is the result of a particular accident or sudden trauma.
+An acute rotator cuff tear is the result of an accident or sudden trauma involving your shoulder.

-The tear could occur when you attempt to lift something very heavy.
+In some cases, the tear may occur when you attempt to lift a very heavy object.

 It could also be the result of a fall where the shoulder joint is forced into an awkward position.